 Yet technologies change rapidly.
 The number of users increases every day, hence we faced scaling issues and almost every popular Web service nowadays became distributed.
 CQRS or Event Sourcing, SOA, and CAP theorem became a must-have for a developer job position.
 The minimum requirements have risen for backend developers as well.

 Nowadays web developers should care about interactions with mobile phones too.
 Responsive layout, SPA, adaptive layout were introduced and quickly became trends for a few upcoming years in web development.
-Today, developers mostly split into the following camps: frontend and backend.
+Today, developers mostly split into the following camps: frontend development and backend development.
 Web development became more challenging for beginners.
 The frontend part of a web project has turned into an independent project with integration with a backend via API.

 For frontend and backend integration, as web developers, we have two basic options to create an HTTP API: RPC and REST.